jbauti02/SetMood/README.md

 This is the final project for AD340 Mobile
 Application Development at North Seattle College.

-Developers: Joaquin Bautista, Brandon Heinrich, Avi Lomo
+Developers: Joaquin Bautista, Brandon Heinrich, Avi Herbstman